Connect with others who understand.

 • Mouth pain

-The symptoms of dry mouth can reduce your quality of life during breast cancer therapy and lead to more serious complications, such as tooth decay and gum disease.
+During breast cancer therapy, these uncomfortable symptoms can affect your quality of life and lead to more serious complications, such as tooth decay and gum disease.

 Low estrogen levels can decrease saliva production, resulting in dry mouth.
 If you take tamoxifen or other hormonal therapies that block estrogen, your salivary glands may make less spit.

 Chemotherapy can cause dry mouth by directly damaging salivary glands.
-One study of 27 women undergoing chemotherapy for breast cancer showed that developing dry mouth was common, no matter which regimen the participants used.
-For most people, this side effect is temporary, and dry mouth resolves after two to three months.
+One 2020 study of 27 women undergoing chemotherapy for breast cancer showed that dry mouth was common, no matter which regimen the participants used.
+For most people, this side effect is temporary and resolves after two to three months.

 5. Infections

 You might be more prone to an infection in your mouth during breast cancer treatment.
 Chemotherapy can weaken your immune system by decreasing your body’s number of infection-fighting white blood cells.
-Other chemotherapy side effects like oral lesions and dry mouth further raise your risk of infection.
+Other chemotherapy side effects, such as oral lesions and dry mouth, may raise your risk of infection even more.

 Common oral infections during chemotherapy include: